Intrusion Protection

 - banned_url_patterns (Array

-of each request.
+) Regexes applied to the full path_and_queryof each request.
 A match → immediate ban+403. - banned_header_patterns (Hash<String,Array

 >) For each header name, a list of regexes tested against that header’s value.
 A match → ban+403. - banned_time_seconds (Integer) Duration (in seconds) to keep the client IP banned.